real-stanford/dgdm/README.md

 bash sim/run_sim_3d.sh
 ```

-Note for data generation: Sometimes the object shape or the sampled manipulator shape may have weird shape and thus lead to qhull error when doing convex decomposition.
+Note for data generation: Sometimes the sampled objects or manipulators may have weird shapes and thus lead to qhull error when doing convex decomposition.
 And ray is used to parallelize cpu-based data generation, which sometimes may lead to timeout issues.
-Therefore, it is expected if you see some timeout error message, this means that the data for this object-manipulator pair is not generated, but it should be fine as long as you see most data is being generated.
+Therefore, it is expected if you see some error message and the data for some object-manipulator pairs is not generated, but it should be fine as long as you see most data is being generated.

 ## Training
 [Download pretrained model checkpoints](https://drive.google.com/drive/folders/1jjC6G5Qv_ZkJwTjk2mCBkSyXkZu_w5EB?usp=sharing)